small-Hayoola/pwep/README.md

 ### usage
 pwep is deployed via a vercel free automatic plan on [here](https://pwep-ashen.vercel.app/). a help page has been integrated in the app on the ``helpkit`` page or [here](https://pwep-ashen.vercel.app/help) from the ``/help`` route.

-> note that the free vercel plan limits web workers and svelte render time therefore the python run time might run slower compared to a local build. running the project locally on dev environment or building it might lead to better results
+> note that the free vercel plan limits web workers and svelte render time therefore pyscript (web python shell emulation tool) might run slower compared to a local build. running the project locally on dev environment or building it might lead to better results

 ### development